TBS1996/TaleCast/README.md

 | backlog_start    | start date of when backlog mode calculates from              | no       | ✅           | ❌      | `None`                                        |
 | backlog_interval | how many days pass between each new episode in backlog mode  | no       | ✅           | ❌      | `None`                                        |

-## what are these weird curly brace patterns?
+## Pattern system

-it's just a way to generate some dynamic texts. theres two types, unit patterns that take no input, and data patterns where you give it an input. here's the unit ones:
+A way to generate some dynamic texts. theres two types, unit patterns that take no input, and data patterns where you give it an input. here's the unit ones:

 | pattern | evalutes to..                      |
 |---------|------------------------------------|